GiovanniStephens/cardinality-constrained-optimisation/README.md

 - [ ] Forecast returns using ARIMA models for each ETF.
 - [ ] Forecast variance for each ETF using AR-GARCH models.
 - [ ] Update the optimisation algorithm to use the forecasted returns and variances.
+- [ ] Since I will be using historical and forecast variances and returns, I would like to be able to compare the historical estimates vs. the forecasted estimates.
+As a result, the optimisation will need a toggle to go back and forth between the two.